 Students take 4 courses for a total of 16 credits per semester.
 Credit towards the requirements of a major or a minor is evaluated by the relevant department.
 Students should discuss their intention to participate on the program with all appropriate academic advisors and obtain pre-approvals for courses.
 For non-Binghamton students, approval of credit toward the student's degree is the responsibility of the home campus.

-To see a list of courses students have previously taken at Utrecht University and how these classes were shown on Binghamton transcripts, check out our Study Abroad Course Equivalencies page.
+To see a list of courses students have previously taken at Utrecht University and how these classes were shown on Binghamton transcripts, check out our Education Abroad Course Equivalencies page.

 Students make their own travel arrangements to the Netherlands.
 The Erasmus Student Network (ESN) at Utrecht arranges pick-up services at Schiphol Airport or Utrecht Central Station and provides a comprehensive orientation and assists students to get their residence permit.